'Show Us the Carnage'

 However, it would perhaps be revealing to ask ourselves: Why is it that we are NOT seeing such a thing anywhere?
 And why is it so outlandish to think that we might ever see it?

 The political opposition.
-Mike Lofgren, who has a long background in Congressional politics mainly working for Republicans, says that citizens and politicians who say they support gun control have to play as tough as Mitch McConnell and his allies do:
+Mike Lofgren, who has a long background in congressional politics mainly working for Republicans, says that citizens and politicians who say they support gun control have to play as tough as Mitch McConnell and his allies do:

 What you say about McConnell is all very true and well argued, but Democrats have more leverage on the issue than they think -- if only they would use brass knuckles instead of powder-puffs.